-In the half year, 80% of the deals were closed by startups in those countries.
-Still, in deals between $100k and $1 million, 1 in 3 startups that raised was from outside the 4 countries.
-This suggests wider early-stage funding across the continent.
+- In deals between $100k and $1 million, 1 in 3 startups that raised was from outside the 4 countries, suggesting wider early-stage funding across the continent

 Overall, the bumper half-year suggests that 2021 is going to be a record investment year for startups on the continent.